kelvin-thegreat/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12.
 Print the type of the file named
 Task 13.
 Create a symbolic Link
-Task 14.Copy all the HTML Files From the current working Directory
+Task 14.Copy all the HTML Files From the current working Directory Task 15.
+Move all files beginning with uppercase letter to the dr Task 16.
+Delete all files in the Current working dr that ends with ~ Task 17. create Directories
+Task 18.
+List all  files and Dir of the current directory separated Task 19.
+Creating a magic file to detect files.